-Not that you don’t already have enough outdoor patio ideas to keep you occupied…here’s one more.
+Not that you don’t already have enough outdoor patio ideas to keep you occupied – but here’s one more.

 “In laboratory research, visual exposure to settings with trees has produced significant recovery from stress within five minutes, as indicated by changes in blood pressure and muscle tension.” -arborday.org

 An outdoor room surely makes getting that exposure easy.
-Plus, it dramatically extends the gardening season.
 It can take the form of a private sanctuary, or it can become the perfect party space.
 The possibilities are endless.

-The protection of an outdoor room can also do double duty as a haven for potted plants during our winters if not properly sheltered.
-So, for an unabashed “hort-head”, a built-in patio also offers much needed protection for my treasured investment.
+The protection of an outdoor room can also do double duty as a haven for potted plants during our winters.
+So, for an unabashed “hort-head”, a built-in patio also offers much needed protection for a treasured plant.